3DaVinci/rdadata/README.md

-Hence, for easy transformation and manipulation, main functions, related with getting DaData returns a `tibble` with **tidy data**, following main rules where each row is a single observation of an **issue** or a **project**, each column is a variable and each value must have its own cell.
+Hence, for easy transformation and manipulation, main functions, related with getting DaData returns a `tibble` with **tidy data**, following main rules where each row is a single observation, each column is a variable and each value must have its own cell.
 Thus, it integrates well with `dplyr` and tidy paradigm.
 This also allows for an easy integration with tabular data, but if it necessary, you may manipulate with raw JSON, saved as nested list.

 ## Installation